UG Year 3 information

 - See the page about options & themes.

-- Third Year Single Honours CS students can normally choose up to 20 credits of external courses from other Schools (10 credits per semester).
+- Third Year Single Honours CS students can normally choose up to 20 credits of external courses from other Departments (10 credits per semester).
 See information about external course units.

 - Reponses of unit leaders to the comments made by students on previous year's units